xuankimtran/docs-1/pages/katalon-studio/docs/use-online-license.md

 description:
 ---

-## Online and offline licenses

-### Online licenses

-An **online license** of Katalon Studio Enterprise (KSE) and Katalon Runtime Engine (KRE) is transferable among registered users of an organization as long as the number of active licenses does not exceed the license quota.

-### Offline licenses

-An **offline license** allows you to use KSE and KRE without internet.
-Once you activate an offline license, you cannot revoke or transfer it to a different machine.
-An offline license expires at the end of your subscription period.
-It can also be expired earlier than its actual date if you make changes in the offline license file.

-When an offline license expires, you can generate a new offline license file to continue using KSE/KRE offline, or you can switch to an online license instead.
+## Grant an online license

 > Notes:
 >
-> You can only convert an annual node-locked license into an offline license.

-As a machine ID is required to create an offline license, Katalon generates a machine ID based on the hardware specifications and the user's account logging in to that machine at the generation time.

-For example, if User A logs in to Machine A, Katalon generates a machine ID X. At the same time, if User B logs in to Machine A, Katalon generates a machine ID Y. This means that you need two licenses to use KSE/KRE in this case.

-## Grant an online license
+> An **online license** of Katalon Studio Enterprise (KSE) and Katalon Runtime Engine (KRE) is transferable among registered users of an organization as long as the number of active licenses does not exceed the license quota.
+See: [Transfer License](link).

 > Requirements:
 >